mrspaceman/my-blog-pages/_posts/2023-08-21-computer-architecture.md

 1. Store: If the instruction changes the data, the result is stored back in memory or in a CPU register for temporary storage.
 1. Repeat: The CPU repeats this process, fetching, decoding, and executing instructions one after another, in sequence, until the program is complete.

 This is a simplified explanation of computer architecture.

-There are a lot more concepts in modern computer architecture, and even in modern CPU's. let explore some of them now.

-modern CPU's want to run code as fast as possible.
-One of the things that can slow a modern CPU is reading instructions in from main memory.
-To help with this a modern CPU will read in instructions in advance of executing them
+A google search will give you many weeks worth of reading if you want to go down that rabbit hole.